Veritiv (NYSE:VRTV) Updates FY 2021 Earnings Guidance

 Veritiv (NYSE:VRTV) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $6.250-$7.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.500.
+The company provided earnings per share (EPS) guidance of $6.250-$7.500 for the period, compared to the Thomson Reuters consensus estimate of $4.500.
 The company issued revenue guidance of -.

-A number of research analysts recently commented on the stock.
-Zacks Investment Research raised shares of Veritiv from a hold rating to a strong-buy rating and set a $102.00 price objective on the stock in a research report on Friday, August 13th.
-Bank of America boosted their price objective on shares of Veritiv from $72.00 to $86.00 and gave the company a buy rating in a research report on Tuesday, August 10th.

 About Veritiv